cstath/PPM-Filters/README.md

 You can also supply a list of multiple filters to be applied successively, for example

-`./filter -f gray -f diff -f blur -f median -o output.ppm input.ppm`
+`./filter -f diff -f blur -f median -f color 0.5 0.5 1 -o output.ppm input.ppm`

 To run the graphical version issue